The time invested in practice should be worth the time invested.

 They don't necessarily practice longer, they practice better.

-For yoga to be powerful, sustainable and personal, we figure out ways to practice better.
+For yoga to be powerful, sustainable and personal, we build a yoga toolbox of tricks to practice better.